Djokovic Barrels Into Australian Open Third Round As Seeds Fall - UrduPoint

 Djokovic Barrels Into Australian Open Third Round As Seeds Fall

-Novak Djokovic scrapped his way into the Australian Open third round on Thursday to ramp up his bid for a 22nd Grand Slam crown, but several men's seeds crashed out
+Novak Djokovic scrapped his way into the Australian Open third round Thursday to ramp up his bid for a 22nd Grand Slam crown, but Ons Jabeur was prime among the numerous seeds to crash out

-Melbourne, (APP - UrduPoint / Pakistan Point News - 19th Jan, 2023 ) :Novak Djokovic scrapped his way into the Australian Open third round on Thursday to ramp up his bid for a 22nd Grand Slam crown, but several men's seeds crashed out.
+Melbourne, (APP - UrduPoint / Pakistan Point News - 19th Jan, 2023 ) :Novak Djokovic scrapped his way into the Australian Open third round Thursday to ramp up his bid for a 22nd Grand Slam crown, but Ons Jabeur was prime among the numerous seeds to crash out.

 With the shock exit on Wednesday of hobbling defending champion Rafael Nadal, the top two seeds are both now gone.